SerhiiCho/timeago-docs/docs/versions/v3/what-is-timeago.md

 - 📅 Flexible date parsing, supporting both [past and future dates](/v3/usage.html#date-in-the-past)
 - ⚙️ Configurable library with ability to pass [options](/v3/options) to suit various use cases, [override translations](/v3/configurations.html#translation-overrides) or [modify the output format](/v3/configurations.html#modify-the-output-format)
 - ✅ Comprehensive test coverage for reliability
-- 🌐 Timeago support multiple languages such as English, Russian, Ukrainian, Dutch, German and you can contribute more
+- 🌐 Timeago support multiple languages such as English, Russian, Ukrainian, Dutch, German, Chinese, Belarusian, Spanish and more.
+You can also easily contribute more following our [step-by-step guide](/v3/contribute.html)
 - 📦 Compact codebase for minimal footprint
 - 🕰️ Unix timestamp parsing
 - ⏱️ Support for date-time strings in the `YYYY-MM-DD HH:MM:SS` format